 A number of downtown trails are under construction.
-Including the completion of Legacy Trail connecting to the East End, construction of the Town Branch Trail through the Distillery District, the Town Branch Connector along Newtown Pike, and the Town Branch Commons running through the heart of downtown.
+Including the completion of Legacy Trail connecting to the East End (recently completed!), construction of the Town Branch Trail through the Distillery District, the Town Branch Connector along Newtown Pike (recently completed!), and the Town Branch Commons running through the heart of downtown.
 This page will provide regular updates for each of these projects through construction.
-Check back periodically to get the latest updates!
+Check back periodically to get the latest updates.

 We ask for your patience as our city goes through this phase of change.
 We know construction can be loud, dirty, and an annoyance but we believe the end product will be a downtown core that will be enjoyed by all!
 Learn more about Town Branch Commons, Town Branch Trail, and Legacy Trail by visiting their project homepages.

 The Town Branch Commons (TBC) trail construction includes dedicated bike and pedestrian paths along Newtown Pike, Vine St, and Midland Ave.
-Construction began on Newtown Pike in March 2020.
+Construction began on the Newtown Pike section in March 2020 and is now complete connecting users from Main Street to the Legacy Trail.
 Work started on Vine St. at Broadway in July 2020.
-Work near the Lexington Center is expected starting fall 2020.
-Work on Vine St. will continue east toward Midland Ave.
+Work near the Lexington Center started in October 2020.
+Work on Vine St. near Limestone started mid-December 2020 and will continue east toward Midland Ave.
+Work on Midland Ave. started late March 2021.
 Downtown travelers should be prepared for various lane closures along the trail’s route to accommodate construction.
 We do not expect the complete closure of Newtown Pike, Vine St. or Midland Ave. during construction.

 Town Branch Commons Construction Activity Per Work Zone:

 Zone 7: Newtown Pike from Main St. to Fourth St.